cristianbanarescu/iOS-Development/git.md

     - `git branch -r` > shows remote tracking branches
     - `main`(local branch) vs `origin/main`(remote branch)
     - you can perform: `git checkout origin/main`
+- Fetching:
+    - download changes from remote repo but don't automatically apply them to working files
+    - 'please go and get the latest info from Github but don't screw up my working directory'
+- Github repos:
+    - can be either public or private
+    - you can add collaborators
+    - use the README file as info about the repo, useful links, images, etc
+    - use Markdown for the README file
+    - use Gists for sharing small pieces of code
+    - use Pages as a website for your work; Pages are hosted & published via Github (static webpage)
+- The `feature branch workflow`:
+    - use separate branches for your work
+    - don't use the main branch directly
+    - involves code reviews + pull requests
+- Forking:
+    - creating a 'copy' of some repo
+    - helps when there is a need of greater collaboration but without involving need of access, push & other permissions or restrictions from the original repo
+    - you have your own repo, as a copy of the original repo
+    - you can create PRs from your fork to the original repo
+    - Ex:
+        - fork the repo
+        - clone the fork
+        - add upstream remote (of the original repo so you can get changes from the original repo)
+        - do some work
+        - push to origin (fork's origin remote)
+        - open a PR (to merge into the original repo branch)

 ## GUI Clients